 Quiz Question: Can airplane fly and land without engines?

 Answer: Yes!
 Once up in the air at decent altitude (e.g. 5.9 ~ 7.2 miles / 9.5 ~ 11.5 km, typical altitudes for commercial aircrafts) most aircrafts can fly quite some time and distance even if all engines stop working, which gives their pilots usually enough time to reach nearest airport or suitable landing area before they hit the ground.

 Arrival at the destination (finally feeling relieved!) essentially consists of the opposite steps you took when you first arrived at the airport at the origin point.

 - Don’t forget to pick up the luggage at the baggage carousel

 - Take a car or bus ride to the final destination

 This experience greatly varies from airport to airport, from country to country, from destination to destination.

-If it’s a large airport hub and well-known popular destination, be prepared for the crowd, long waiting lines and so on.
+If it’s a large airport hub and a well-known popular destination in the middle of the holiday season — be prepared for the crowd and very long waiting lines.
 Remember, you are not the only traveler in the world! :)

-It may take you up to an hour to leave vicinity of the airport and head on to your final destination, but your mileage will vary.
-In case of smaller airports and local transitional hubs, this can be a matter of just few minutes.
+It may take up to an hour to leave vicinity of the airport and head on to your final destination, but your mileage will vary.
+In case of smaller airports and local transitional hubs that can be just a matter of minutes.

 Safe trip and good luck!